Indoqa/logspace/architecture.md

 The *Agent* is the component that is actually collecting the desired information.<br/>

 *Agents* are always passive and need to be triggered externally in order to take a measurement.
-This can either be a timer, which triggers the *Agent* based on a **cron** expression or an **event** inside the application that is monitored with logspace.
+This can either be a timer, which triggers the *Agent* based on a **cron-expression** or an **event** inside the application that is monitored with logspace.

 In order to transport, store and analyze the collected information, the *Agent* packages it into an object called *Event*.
 This *Event* carries both the actually collected information as well as when, where and by which *Agent* it was created.<br/>
 All *Events* created by an *Agent* are forwarded to its *AgentController*.